 Colm McLoughlin

-In 2017, The Honorary Doctorate was awarded to: Colm McLoughlin - Executive Vice Chairman and Chief Executive Officer Dubai Duty Free
+In 2017, the Honorary Doctorate was awarded to Colm McLoughlin - Executive Vice Chairman and Chief Executive Officer of Dubai Duty Free.

 Colm began his retailing career in London in the 1960’s working for the popular high-street chain of Woolworths, before moving back to Ireland to work for Shannon Duty Free.
 As General Manager of Shannon Duty Free, Colm was one of a team of ten from Aer Rianta (the Irish Airport Authority) who moved to Dubai in 1983 at the request of the Dubai Government, to set up Dubai Duty Free.

 Following the successful opening of Dubai Duty Free in 1983, Colm was asked to remain as General Manager of the start-up operation, which in its opening year had a turnover of US$20 million.
-Colm later became the Managing Director of Dubai Duty Free, which is one of the leading airport retailers in the world with sales turnover of US$1.85 billion in 2016.
-Employing almost 6,000 staff, Dubai Duty Free is widely regarded for having set the benchmark for the duty free industry in the region.
+Colm later became the Managing Director of Dubai Duty Free.
+Employing almost 6,000 staff, Dubai Duty Free is widely regarded for having set the benchmark for the duty-free industry in the region.

 In July 2011, Colm was named Executive Vice Chairman and CEO of Dubai Duty Free and its subsidiary businesses, which include The Irish Village, The Century Village and the Dubai Duty Free Tennis Stadium, home to the Dubai Duty Free Tennis Championships.
 Colm’s remit also includes the Jumeirah Creekside Hotel, which is owned and developed by Dubai Duty Free and is managed by the Jumeirah Group.